 What is Environmental Medicine?

-Environmental medicine involves the interactions between a patient and triggers in the environment that cause a poor health response.
+Environmental medicine involves the interactions between a patient and potential triggers in the environment that may trigger a poor health response.
 These triggers may be in the air, food, water, or drugs, and are commonly sourced from the home and work environment.
-The simplest example is allergy to pollen; more complex examples include chronic fatigue syndrome or fibromyalgia related to chemical, food and mold sensitivities.
-The concept comes down to a belief that there is a cause for all chronic illness, and that what we are exposed to in food and the environment can have a direct effect on the illness and our health.
+The simplest example is allergy to pollen; more complex examples may include chronic fatigue syndrome or fibromyalgia related to chemical, food and mold sensitivities.

 What techniques can be used to help the total toxic load?